 Directions: Ngorongoro Sopa Lodge is located on the quiet eastern rim of the Ngorongoro Crater, near the lesser used eastern decent and ascent road.
 It takes about 1 hour to drive to the lodge from the Ngorongoro Conservation Area gate and around 90 minutes from Manyara Airstrip.

 Usual board basis: Full Board

-Food quality: When we last visited the Ngorongoro Sopa Lodge, we didn't have a chance to sample the food.
+Food quality: When we last visited the Ngorongoro Sopa Lodge, in July 2013, we didn't have a chance to sample the food.
 However we did have a long chat with the manager about what guests could expect.
 Special dietary requirements can be catered for with advanced notice.